CrossGeeks/PushNotificationPlugin/docs/ReceivingNotifications.md

 }
 ```

+If  "content-available" : 1 is not sent then you have to tap on the notification for it to be received on the application.

 On Android to get a silent notification you should send "silent" : true inside the "data" payload key.

 Android Silent Payload Sample: